google/hat-backup/README.md

 There are a bunch of lacking functionality needed before a feature complete release is in sight:

 - Commit hash-tree tops of known snapshots to external storage.
-- Add recovery function when all local state is gone.
+- Add recovery function to restore local metadata from external hash-tree tops (for when all local state is gone).
 - ~~Add book-keeping for metadata needed to identify live hashes (e.g. reference sets in each family's keyindex).~~
 - ~~Add deletion and garbage-collection.~~
   - ~~Make 'commit' crash-safe by retrying failed 'register' and 'deregister' runs~~.
 Add tests as this is fragile logic.